-DC was recently also added into SGCC’s pollution classification standard Q/ GDW 1152-2014.
-The most obvious point of difference versus the AC standard (Q/GDW 152-2006) is the reference insulator being used.
+DC has also been added into China’s pollution classification standard Q/GDW 152-2014.
+The most obvious point of difference versus the AC standard (Q/GDW 152-2006) was the reference insulator being used.
 Here, an anti-fog type disc was chosen since this is more typical of the DC system insulators used in China.
 Moreover, since silicone rubber (SR) composite insulators are now widely used on DC transmission lines, a composite long rod with alternating sheds was selected as another reference insulator.
 Another important change compared to AC is the location where DC reference insulators are placed on HVDC lines and at converter stations.
 Now, the positions are in both high and low electric fields and all reference insulators are located within the DC field.
 After allowing 3 to 5 years of pollution accumulation, saturated ESDD and NSDD levels are measured.

 (1) Measure SPS on an anti-fog DC reference insulator energized with DC stress or within the DC field to obtain SPS1;

 (2) Also measure SPS on a standard disc AC reference insulator energized with DC stress within the DC field at the same location and over the same period of a few years to obtain SPS2;